The Double Refuge 🎲 Almost Existential

 Sartre: Existence Precedes Essence

 Since the Renaissance, and especially since Darwin and the 19th Century, many religious people felt they had to take the scientific arguments seriously.
 Many felt they had to relinquish their faith and find whatever meaning they could in a Godless world.
 Others tried to keep both worlds by accepting the relativity and chaos around them, but in the face of it all making a leap toward faith.
-This is often referred to as a leap of faith, although it's really the self that leaps — from relative chaos to absolute order; from the many overwhelming truths uncovered by empiricism to the one sheltering Truth offered by religion.
+This is often referred to as a leap of faith, in which the doubter leaps from relative chaos to absolute order; from the many truths uncovered by science to the one sheltering Truth offered by religion.
+Double refugees understand this leap, yet they don’t see it in such an anguished light.
+They don’t see it as a fait accompli, but leap back and forth continuously.
+Like Camus, they see the duality, yet they are more than happy to muddle it up, to blur the dividing line.
+For them, redemption slips into chaos, and doubt slips into redemption.

-Prominent in this shift is the notion that existence precedes essence, that our physical bodies come before our spiritual selves.
+The leap of faith written about by Kierkegaard (1813- 1855) is crucial to the existential notion that existence precedes essence, that is, to the belief that our physical bodies come before our spiritual selves.
 This was formulated by Jean-Paul Sartre (1905-1980) in his 1946 lecture Existentialism is a Humanism:

 Qu'est-ce que signifie ici que l'existence précède l'essence?
 Cela signifie que l'homme existe d'abord, se rencontre, surgit dans le monde, et qu'il se définit après.